cloudspinners/spin-dojo-image/README.md

 # spin-dojo-image-base

-This project builds a docker image that you can use with the [dojo](https://github.com/kudulab/dojo) tool to have a consistent environment for working with infrastructure stack projects using [cloudspin tools](https://github.com/kief/spin-tools).
-It's mainly aimed at local development.
+This project builds a docker image that you can use with the [dojo](https://github.com/kudulab/dojo) tool to have a consistent local development environment for working with infrastructure code, with useful tools preinstalled.

-So as a stack developer, you set up your stack project to use this dojo image (more info on how to do this below).
-Then you run the dojo command to start a docker instance which has the various tools and packages installed to run and test your stack code.
-This avoids you needing to install and configure tools (other than Docker and Dojo), and ensures that everyone who works with the stack code has a consistent local environment, defined as code.

-The cloudspin tools give you a consistent way to work with infrastructure stack code across environments, and to integrate multiple stacks into cohesive environments.

-This Dojo image is aimed at working with Terraform projects that define infrastructure for AWS.

 Tested and released images are published to dockerhub as [kiefm/spin-dojo-image-base](https://hub.docker.com/r/kiefm/spin-dojo-image-base)

-This project is very much in progress, and currently has limitations that will make it difficult to use out of the box.

 # How-to guides

-## How to use this Dojo image on a project that has it installed already

-Prerequisites:

-1. Docker (I use colima on my Mac)
-2. [Dojo](https://github.com/kudulab/dojo) (I install it on my Mac with homebrew)

-Usage:

-Change into the project folder.
-Make sure it has a Dojofile.
-Then run 'dojo' to download and start the image.
-You should end up on a prompt, where you can run `spin-stack` commands.

-## How to add this Dojo image to a stack project
+## How to add the Dojo image to a project

 Create a Dojofile: